Read 1 Corinthians 8

 What’s the big deal about eating meat?
 We “know” that meat in and of itself is neutral.
 There is no sin in it; however, to the Corinthians, meat offered to idols or pagan gods was a source of division for the new believers there.
 Some said eating the meat from pagan temples is a sin and would lead to idol worship (again).
 Others said all things are permissible and there is freedom in Christ.
 Who’s right?

 Both.
 Both sides of the argument had right information, or right knowledge, about the meat in question.
 The point Paul is making is that knowledge alone is never enough.
 Knowledge makes us feel important.
 We like knowledge.
 Knowledge is easy to navigate.
 It’s black and white.
 It feeds the ego.
 But knowledge alone only leads to pride and self-righteousness.
-Paul isn’t encouraging the Corinthians to be mindless followers, he is encouraging them to apply knowledge through the lens of love because knowledge may make ONE feel important for the moment, but love makes ALL believers better in the long run.
+Paul isn’t encouraging the Corinthians to be mindless followers, he is encouraging them to apply knowledge through the lens of love because knowledge may make one feel important for the moment, but love makes all believers better in the long run.
 Knowing what to do isn’t as important as why we do it.

 Paul reminds us that Christian liberty is not a license to exercise personal rights at the expense of another.
 Oftentimes, Paul asks believers to lay down their rights for the benefit of another.
 In other words, just because we can doesn’t always mean we should.
 We may be free to do one thing, but that one thing may not be profitable or beneficial for another.